BethRitterGuth/TeachingwithAI_Echo360Grant/README.md

 These materials were created by Beth Ritter-Guth and funded through the generosity of Echo360.

-Teaching Allied and Public Health with AI: https://doi.org/10.5281/zenodo.17900989 Teaching Business and and Legal Studies with AI: https://doi.org/10.5281/zenodo.17901070
+Teaching Allied and Public Health with AI: https://doi.org/10.5281/zenodo.17900989 Teaching Business and Legal Studies with AI: https://doi.org/10.5281/zenodo.17901070